ambitus/pyracf/user/advanced/segments_traits_operators.md

 ### Key-Value Pair Traits

+&nbsp;

+{: .stable }
+>

+&nbsp;

 Operators are generally not needed for **key-value pair traits**.
-For key-value pair traits, setting the value to a non-`False` value with no operator will generally set or overwrite the trait and setting the value to `False` will generally unset or disable the trait.
+For key-value pair traits, setting the value to a non-`False` value with no operator will generally set or overwrite the trait and setting the value to `False` will generally delete its existing value.

 ### List Traits

+&nbsp;

+{: .stable }
+>

+&nbsp;

 | **Trait** | **Operator Usage** |
 | `base:class_authorizations` | Use the `add` operator to add new **Class Authorizations** and `remove` to remove **Class Authorizations**. |